alphagov/govuk-rfcs/rfc-119-merge-mainstream-browse-topics-and-taxons.md

 }
 ```

 We would probably approach this work in two stages by merging mainstream browse *and then* specialist topics.

+- Make changes in `taxon.jsonnet` in govuk-content-schemas

-After both are merged we'd look at deprecating mainstream browse and specialist topics content items in the Publishing API and Content Store.
+After both are merged we'd look at deprecating mainstream browse and specialist topics content items in the Publishing API and Content Store, and also in the defining Content Schemas (govuk-content-schemas).

+- Make changes in `mainstream_browse_page.jsonnet`
+- Make changes in `topic.jsonnet`

 To do this we'd change application dependencies to read from taxons.
 Application dependencies we'd have to consider: